 You tweet, chat, post, comment, share and LIKE at an alarming pace.

-Add to that the never-ending challenge to keep up with the latest tools and trends, all while remaining actively engaged; and with that you have the makings for a social media meltdown.
+On top of that, you’re trying to keep up with the latest tools and trends, while maintaining an active presence.
+Combine it all together and you have the makings for a social media meltdown.

 1. Keep it Simple

 Your social media followers and fans are faced with a daily deluge of links, lists, tips, downloadable docs and sales promotions.

 Standing out among that noise and elevating your business above your competition can feel difficult, but it’s not impossible.

 When you prepare content for each social channel, don’t over-think your posts.
 This is where I see a lot of business professionals run into trouble.

 While I know that it can be tempting to give an infinite amount of detail about your latest product, the reality is that sometimes simple will suffice.